Skip to content ↓

 • A maximum of 10 pupils in the class

-• Lessons are engaging and multi-sensory
+• Engaging and multi-sensory lessons

 • A positive behaviour management system guided by the Zones of Regulation, supporting pupils to regulate themselves effectively